 Developer-written documentation can be the bane of the end user’s experience, often lacking pivotal insights and snowballing into greater problems.
 How can brands ensure their API documentation provides proper guidance?

-The role of good documentation is to guide coders and users quickly, but common inaccuracies in developer-written documentation hamper efficiency and can ultimately encourage additional expenditures.
+The role of good developer documentation is to guide coders and users quickly, but common inaccuracies in developer-written documentation hamper efficiency and can ultimately encourage additional expenditures.

 For example, API queries can simply not work, causing delays and maintenance hours while coders figure out the lacking API documentation issue.
 Or a product’s service manual may not provide enough insight into how to use the product, leading to unhappy clients or product returns.

-A good end user-experience promotes brand recognition and longevity, and good documentation is paramount in continuing a brand’s relationship with its users.
+A good end user experience promotes brand recognition and longevity, and good documentation is paramount in continuing a brand’s relationship with its users.

 There are several reasons why developer-written documentation can be lacking.
 Deadlines are often a contributor to poorly-written dev documentation.
 Rushing development to meet a client’s time frame can put documentation duties on the sidelines.